 So fitting in classic Christian teachings like the special creation of people in the image of God and the catastrophic Fall of mankind into sin and how that brought curse to us and our world (and thus the need for Christ’s redeeming work) is a key issue for any who try to adopt the molecules to man view.

-This tendency sets us up to believe in a God who is somewhat duplicitous, telling us one thing in the World and another in Word.
-One simple example will suffice to outline the difficulty: if the universe is 6000 years old, then the light coming to us from other stars and galaxies is a “show” and not reality.
+This tendency sets us up to believe in a God who is somewhat duplicitous, telling us one thing in the World and another in His Word.
+One example will suffice to outline the difficulty: if the universe is 6000 years old, then the light coming to us from other stars and galaxies is a “show” and not reality.
 God would have had to create the photons en route for them to get here in a such a short period of time.
 This essentially means the heavens declare a fiction of God, and not his glory.
 Some explanations are offered to resolve this particular problem, but the reliability of God and natural revelation is a key issue for any who adopt a young earth view.

 Is this possible?
 Yes!